ceylon/ceylon-examples-javafx/README.md

 To play with the samples in IntelliJ, you'll need to install [Ceylon IDE for IntelliJ][].

+To play with the samples in Eclipse, you'll need to install [Ceylon IDE for Eclipse][].

 [Ceylon IDE for IntelliJ]: https://ceylon-lang.org/documentation/1.3/ide/intellij/
+[Ceylon IDE for Eclipse]: https://ceylon-lang.org/documentation/1.3/ide/eclipse/

 ## Compiling